 Are you afraid to color your hair?
 Have you ever tried a hair color and end up not liking the results?

 Do you want to find out which hair color would look perfect on your hair based on your skin tone?
-Do you want to make your facial features pop up?
+Do you want to make your facial features pop?

-The theory of hair color chart is a mystery - With so many options and available shades, one can easily get tangled with the color scheme.
+The theory of the hair color chart can be confusing - With so many options and available shades, one can easily get tangled with the color scheme.

 We'll make this simple for you, the best color for you is the one in which you feel beautiful.
 But it doesn’t mean that you end up trying the entire color chart just to find out the one in which you look awesome.
 You can wear any color you want, as long as it has the right tone.

 To help you find this, here’s our secret formula of hair color theory.
 A formula, that can help you find the right color matching your skin complexion.

 Start from the Basics - Your Hair Color Goals